-With rarely seen images and unique displays, this new exhibition for 2010 was funded by the Heritage Lottery Fund and has taken over 2 years to complete.
-The exhibition, housed exclusively within one of the buildings of the UK’s premier Bomber Command Centre, includes Sir George Cayley, the internationally acknowledged Father of Aeronautics, who lived near Scarborough; Amy Johnson, a typist from Hull who was the first female to fly solo to Australia and Russia; Nevil Shute, author and engineer on the R100 Airship at Howden and founder of the Airspeed Aircraft Company in York and Portsmouth;
+With rarely seen images and unique displays, this exhibition, created in 2010 was funded by the Heritage Lottery Fund and took over 2 years to complete.
+The exhibition, housed exclusively within one of the buildings of the UK’s premier Bomber Command Centre, includes:

 We have some amazing aviation pioneers here in Yorkshire and we’re proud to detail their achievements in this new exhibition.